Various Artists, Album Artwork

 Art Direction · Identity · Illustration · Music · Print

-As musicians ourselves, there’s nothing we find more satisfying than creating album artwork that helps transport the music we admire to the ears of those that are listening for it.
+As musicians ourselves, there’s nothing we find more satisfying than creating album artwork that helps transport the music we love to the ears of those that are listening for it.
 Below are a few of our recent projects…

 Vessels – Are You Trending?

 Created for live techno band Vessels’ 2016 single, Are You Trending?

 Imagined cellular forms – part organic, part synthesised – are built up from just one single repeated shape, inspired by the cast of a nightclub laser left floating in the blackness of space between our ears.

 We could try and describe Vessels’ latest offering with a phrase like “uplifting beats built up within a dark, immersive soundscape to moments of all consuming euphoria before dying away into the blackness of space from which they came”… but that would probably make us sound like wankers.
 So click this link, turn up your speakers and close your eyes instead.